jacchevr/jacchevr.github.io/Professional-Development-Assignments.md

 Hi, my name is Jacques.
 I'm currently attending the Java, Salesforce, and Android Bootcamp at Deep Dive Coding Academy.
 I'm striving to do well in the hopes of getting a great job that can give my family and I an awesome life.
 Are you currently hiring?

+### <u>Google Search Assignment</u>
+After looking through the results that Google returned when I searched my name, I figured out a few things.

++ I apparently have a very VERY common name.
+Results came back for everything from writers to politicians.

++ Once I narrowed the scope and added "Albuquerque" to my search, the only time I ever really came up was for matters of public record.
+I.e address, phone number, etc.

++ It is scary how much information is gathered on a social media platform like Facebook.
+  + Just before the cohort started, I decided to erase all forms of social media.
+In the past whenever I looked myself up, I would find dozens upon dozens of pictures in the "Images" search that were pulled directly from my Facebook.